-3.1 Sharing nude and semi-nude images
+3.1 Sharing nude and/or semi-nude images and/or videos

-Where incidents of the sharing of nude and semi-nude images via the internet or mobile phone by those under the age of 18 are discovered, we will refer to the UK Council for (UKCIS) guidance 'Sharing nude and semi-nude images'.
-A copy of this document is available from the school office.
-Where one of the parties is over the age of 18, we will refer to it as child sexual abuse.
+Where incidents of the sharing of nude and/or semi-nude images and/or videos via the internet or mobile phone by those under the age of 18 are discovered, we will refer to the UK Council for (UKCIS) guidance 'Sharing nude and semi-nude images'.
+A copy of this document is available from the Staff Hub.
+Where one of the parties is over the age of 18 and the other is under 18, we will refer to it as child sexual abuse.

 All staff and other relevant adults have been issued with a copy of the UKCIS overview document (Sharing nudes and semi-nudes: how to respond to an incident) in recognition of the fact that it is generally someone other than the DSL or OSL who will first become aware of an incident.
-Staff, other than the DSL, must not attempt to view, share, or delete the image or ask anyone else to do so but must report the incident to the DSL as soon as possible.
+Staff, other than the DSL, must not intentionally view, copy, print, share, store or save or delete the image or ask anyone else to do so but must report the incident to the DSL as soon as possible.